maziac/DeZog/design/ZxNextInterface.md

 These short machine code programs do very much what the DZRP Command would do but are, of course, much more flexible.
 I.e. if I would need to define another parameter with DZRP I can just change the Z80 program  at DeZog.
 The protocol does not need any change and also the ZX Next program does not need any change.

-The ZX Next program basically just does the communication and the basic breakpoint handling (RST 0).
+The ZX Next program basically just does the communication and the basic breakpoint handling (RST).
 Everything else is done by DeZog.

 Of course, this drastic change need major changes in DeZog: